hrishabhayush/musical-charts/README.md

-# Musical Chart Project
+# Musical Charts

 ## Overview
-The **Musical Chart Project** transforms stock market data into music using an AI-powered violin within a **Trusted Execution Environment (TEE)**.
-Users can experience market trends through sound without directly accessing the data.
+**Musical Charts** work on creating an Automated Market Maker (AMM) where people can swap tokens only after listening to music.
+Users experience market trends through AI generated violin music, and they are allowed to make a trade signal after they have listened to the generated music.
+The project is more fun because each trade triggers a new violin melody based on the market data, ensuring a fresh and engaging experience every time for the user.

+## Problem
+Price data of any token or memecoin alone is not engaging to a general user and often user doesn't feel the thrill or enjoyment while trading these coins.

+## Insight
+Restricting financial signals of buy/sell through music can foster a more intuitive and emotional connection to market trends.

-## Concept
+## Solution
-- **Secure Data Interpretation:** Stock market prices are encrypted and processed in a TEE.
-- **AI-Powered Violin:** Converts encrypted data into musical compositions.
-- **Interactive Experience:** Users can pay to hear trends as music.
+Encrypt and process real-time price data in a *Trusted Execution Environment* (TEE) to generate violin compositions, allowing users to ‘listen’ to market changes before they swap.

 ## Goals
 Focus on engagement and excitement rather than commercial viability, providing a unique, shareable experience.

 ## Get Involved
-Join us in redefining data engagement through sound!
+Join us in redefining data engagement and creating a fun trading experience through sound!

 ## Usage